 The Chapel of the Presentation in St. Peter’s Basilica – Rome

-Chapel of the Presentation having above the high altar, a fine mosaic representing the Presentation in the Temple, a copy from an original by Romanelli now in St Mary of the Angels.
+The Chapel of the Presentation has a fine mosaic above the high altar representing the Presentation in the Temple, a copy from Romanelli’s original, now in St Mary of the Angels.
 Guide of Rome.

-On the left wall of the chapel is the : Monument of Benedict XV in St. Peter’s Basilica – Rome.
+On the left wall of the chapel is the: Monument of Benedict XV in St. Peter’s Basilica – Rome.

-Monument of Bendict XV under whose reign the first world war was fought.
+Monument of Benedict XV, under whose reign the first world war was fought.

-The pope is represented kneeling, in the act of devout prayers, as if imploring from Heaven the end of the terrible calamity.
-A bronze bas-reliefs in the backgrounds represents the disasters of the war, with cannons, carriages, burning ruins, etc. Above the pope is a beautiful figure of the Madonna holding the Infant Christ in her arms, who is dropping a branch of olive, symbol of peace, as a sign that the prayers of the pope have been heard.
+The pope is represented kneeling, in the act of devout prayers, as if imploring from Heaven for the end of the terrible calamity.
+Bronze bas-reliefs in the background represent the disasters of the war, with cannons, carriages, burning ruins, etc. Above the pope is a beautiful figure of the Madonna holding the Infant Christ in her arms, who is dropping a branch of olive, a symbol of peace, as a sign that the prayers of the pope have been heard.
 The monument is the work of the sculptor Canonica.

 The last monument on the right, over the door giving access to the Dome, is the:

 The monument of Maria Clem.
-Sobiesky – Stuart in St. Peter’s Basilica – Rome
+Sobieski – Stuart in St. Peter’s Basilica – Rome

 Monument of Maria Clem.
-Sobiesky – Stuart wife of James III, who died in Rome in 1735: the inscription calls her Queen of England, France and Ireland.
-The monument, work of Filippo Barigioni and Pietro Bracci, is the last Barocco work in the church.
+Sobieski – Stuart wife of James III, who died in Rome in 1735: the inscription calls her Queen of England, France, and Ireland.
+The monument, the work of Filippo Barigioni and Pietro Bracci, is the last Barocco work in the church.

-Monument of the Stuarts erected to the three pretenders to English throne: James III, (died in Rome in 1766) and his sons Charles Edward and Henry IX cardinal and bishop of Frascati, better known under the name of Cardinal York.
+Monument of the Stuarts was erected for the three pretenders to the English throne: James III (died in Rome in 1766) and his sons Charles Edward and Henry IX, cardinal and bishop of Frascati, better known under the name of Cardinal York.
 The monument is the work of the sculptor Canova.

-On the walls around are three mosaics, the central one represent the Baptism of our Lord by Carlo Maratta.
-The one on the left, Peter Baptising the two jailers Processus and Martinianus in the Mamertine prisons.
+On the walls around are three mosaics; the central one represents the Baptism of our Lord by Carlo Maratta.
+The one on the left, Peter Baptising, the two jailers Processus and Martinianus in the Mamertine prisons.

-Opposite: Peter Baptising Cornelius the Roman centurion.
-We proceed to the visit of few monuments left in the right isle.
+Opposite: Peter Baptising Cornelius, the Roman centurion.
+We proceed to visit a few monuments left in the right aisle.

 The Monument of Pope Innocent VIII in St. Peter’s Basilica – Rome